anichrome/SelfDrivingCarND-Finding-Lanes/README.md

 ### 3. Suggest possible improvements to your pipeline

-Consider the possible case of lines belonging to either side of the midpoint.
-Sort them based on how far they are from the midpoint.
+A possible improvement would be to optimize the calculation of slopes, intercepts and co-ordinates.
+This would result in faster processing of the frame.

-Consider tracking of lanes to make the detection smooth.
+Improve the tracking of lines by a more sophisticated approach.

 Give a confidence measure to the detection.

-Use color filter as an initial filter along with Region of Interest.
+Use other color filters like HLS as an initial filter along with Region of Interest.